::p_load(sf, sfdep, tmap, tidyverse) pacman

 85 with 11 links

 The summary report above shows that there are 88 area units in Hunan.
 The most connected area unit has 11 neighbours.
-There are two area units with only one neighbours.
+There are two area units with only one neighbour.

 10.4.2 Row-standardised weights matrix